Mould resin P

-- Laminate directly onto the mold resin, but starting with very fine fabric so that the structure does not push through.
+- Laminate directly onto the mould resin, but starting with very fine fabric so that the structure does not push through.

 - Laminate made of carbon fibre fabric, low mould weight, high rigidity.

-- Laminate made of carbon fiber fabric and aramid honeycomb as intermediate layer, very low mould weight with high stiffness.
+- Laminate made of carbon fibre fabric and aramid honeycomb as an intermediate layer, very low mould weight with high stiffness.